Spacial/awesome-csirt/README.md

 - [octofairy](https://github.com/evilsocket/octofairy): A machine learning based GitHub bot for Issues.
 - [kbd-audio](https://github.com/ggerganov/kbd-audio): Tools for capturing and analysing keyboard input paired with microphone capture
 - [certstreamcatcher](https://github.com/6IX7ine/certstreamcatcher): This tool is based on regex with effective standards for detecting phishing sites in real time using certstream and can also detect punycode (IDNA) attacks.
+- [Wifiphisher](https://github.com/wifiphisher/wifiphisher): is a rogue Access Point framework for conducting red team engagements or Wi-Fi security testing.

+### VPN

+- [jigsaw project](https://jigsaw.google.com/vision/) by Alphabet/Google.
+[Outline](https://github.com/Jigsaw-Code/outline-server): VPN Server.
+- [SSHuttle](https://github.com/sshuttle/sshuttle): Transparent proxy server that works as a poor man's VPN.
+Forwards over ssh.
+Doesn't require admin.
+Works with Linux and MacOS.
+Supports DNS tunneling.
+- [WireGuard](https://www.wireguard.com/): is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+It aims to be faster, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.

 ## General